ccrowhurstram/ram-typescript-training/src/type-inference/readme.md

 ## Exercises

-Look at `type-annotations.ts` and for each annotation say whether it should have been added
+Look at [type-inference.ts](type-inference.ts) and for each annotation say whether it should have been added